History of Denver: Civil war

+Anti-native sentiment grew during the Civil War years.
+Exterminationist ideology, led in Colorado by Evans and Chivington, advocated for the total eradication of all native people in the territory.
+In response to their mistreatment, many bands of natives massacred and looted settlers and travelers around the territory.
+Black Kettle and Roman Nose were leaders in the hostility.
+Chivington committed the Sand Creek Massacre and Evans was forced to resign the following spring.
+During the Colorado War natives succeeded in blockade which cut off communication and severely restricted food supply.

+With resources tied up in the war there was little left over for mines, farms, and infrastructure, and Denver stagnated.
 Though Denver surpassed most other cities in Colorado at the time and was transforming itself, it was still considered a frontier town.
-Churches, lacking permanent facilities, often held their services in public halls or saloons, and children attended pay schools led by teachers of questionable ability.
-Gold mining declined as miners exhausted the shallow parts of the veins that contained free gold, and found that their amalgamation mills could not recover gold from the deeper sulfide ores.
-Many people left Colorado, and often those who stayed lacked continuous work during the economic slump, often spending their time drinking and getting into fights.
+Churches, lacking permanent facilities, often held their services in public halls or saloons.
+Gold mining declined as miners exhausted the shallow parts of the veins that contained free gold, and found that their patio process could not recover gold from the deeper sulfide ores.
+Many people left Colorado, and often those who stayed lacked continuous work during the economic slump.